-In Part 3 of A Parents’ Guide, I characterized three core principles that govern the process of child psychotherapy.
-In this post I consider what you as parents should expect of the relationship with your child’s therapist.
+In Part 3 of a Parents’ Guide, I characterized three core principles (working as a team, recognizing layers of complexity, and collectively joining in a reflective process of exploration and understanding) that govern the process of child psychotherapy.
+In this fourth post I consider what you as parents should expect of the relationship with your child’s therapist.

 In my experience psychotherapy with children has a high likelihood of failing unless the parents and the therapist join and work well together.
 What then nurtures a successful working relationship between you and your child’s therapist?